Adstrat/to-do-list-app/README.md

+# A JavaScript App

+This app displays:

+### A Todo-List
-This is a basic <b>to-do-list app</b> that allows users to add items, cross them out, change the order and delete.
++ users can add, cross out, change the order and delete items.
++ items are stored in local storage for future use.

+### A Real Time Clock
++ using the new Date() constructor

+### The Weather
++ using an [external API](https://developer.accuweather.com/) to display weather for chosen city.

+### A Bootstrap Carousel
++ displaying recipies

+---

-Click the link to see it in action</br>
+Click the link to see it in action:

 https://adstrat.github.io/to-do-list-app/